Map of the whole of Shiga Prefecture

 Along this approximately 18.8-km driveway, about three thousand 20- to 25-year-old cherry trees bloom in spring.
 It is crowded with people who enjoy viewing cherry blossoms in full bloom in April.
 With nature trails along the driveway side, this place is the best place for hiking.
 You can enjoy the natural beauty unique to the Okubiwako area and Chikubu Island from the car and an amazing view from the Tsuzura Ozaki Observatory.
 The observatory was recognized as a sacred place for lovers in 2015 and welcomes you with the monument of the Maruko-bune boat, which took an active role in water transportation on Lake Biwa.
 Okubiwako Parkway is an 18.8-kilometer driving course on the north shore of Lake Biwa, which runs from Oura to Yanokuma via Sugaura.
 This place commands views of autumn leaves, Chikubu Island floating on Lake Biwa, and Eri ryo (Japanese traditional fishery).
 AddressEkimachi Terrace Nagahama, 3-24 Kitafune-cho, Nagahama City, Shiga Prefecture Opening HoursEntry is only possible from the Sugaura side (not from Iwakuma).
 (No entry from Iwakuma.)
 One-way traffic from Sugaura to the Tsuzuraozaki Observatory.
 One-way traffic from Tsuzuraozaki Observatory to Iwakuma.
 8:00 to 20:00 (closed in winter from December to March).
 (Scheduled to remain closed until the end of March 2023.)
 Regular Closing Day(season of) winter Website

-• Mishima Pond no name
+• Mishima Pond Recommended spots

 スポット画像未設定